Fix: Windows Update Wiped My Computer? Complete Recovery Guide

 1. Go to Settings → Update & Security → Recovery.

-2. Choose Reset this PC.
+2. Choose Reset this PC, click Get started.

+3. Select Keep my files.
 This restores your OS without deleting personal data.

 Fix 2.
 Roll Back the Windows Update